Auslaender Micro

 Ausländer Micro was conceived by Andrew Garton and produced in collaboration with John Power, Bruce Morrison and Justina Curtis at Toy Satellite, Melbourne.

-v1.2 was produced with Andrew Sargeant who assisted with the implementation of Flash replacing depricated plugins.
+v1.2 was produced with Andrew Sargeant who assisted with the implementation of Flash replacing deprecated plugins.

 Ausländer Micro v1.2 was produced by Toy Satellite in association with the Australian Film Commission and the Centre for Animation and Interactive Media (Department of Visual Communication, RMIT University).